Purpose of the fund:

 The Foundation will not fund organisations or activities which promote causes that are contrary to our purposes.
 Causes and activities that are contrary to our purposes include, but may not be limited to, those outlined in our investment policy.
 We will not therefore fund organisations or activities which we determine are linked to the promotion of armaments, alcohol, human rights abuses, tobacco or pornography.

 In addition, the Cloonty Community Benefit Fund will not support:

-Applicants that currently hold a live grant are not eligible to re-apply in any new round.
+Please note: Applicants that currently hold a live grant under this programme:

-Within 5km of the Cloonty Wind Farm site which is located in an area bounded by the B17 Straid Road to the north, the B62 Ballybogey Road to the west and B147 Kirk Road/Ballintea Road to the south and east.
+within 6km of the Cloonty Wind Farm site which is located in an area bounded by the B17 Straid Road to the north, the B62 Ballybogey Road to the west and B147 Kirk Road / Ballintea Road to the south and east.

 • Projects aimed at providing skills development for young adults and/or the unemployed • Inter-generational projects • Collaborative projects • Projects tackling rural isolation • Projects based around community arts • Projects which improve the utilisation of community space